E2N/kvp/SPECIFICATION.md

 ### KEY

+- must have at least one character
-- the allowed list of characters is any alphanumeric plus "_" "." "$" "@"
+- the allowed list of characters is any alphanumeric plus "_" "." "$" and "@"
-- must at least one non-numeric character from the allowed list of characters
+- the first character must be non numeric character
 - can be enclosed in double quotes to escape non allowed characters

 ### {whitespace}